Surzhyk: History

-Letter from Sigismund I the Old to Berestechko County (1539) written in Latin script, in Ukrainian language and Surzhyk artifacts: посмотрит vs. побачит(he/she/it will see), услышит vs. почує(he/she/it will hear), дєлати vs. робити(to do), граница vs. кордон(border), где vs. де(where).

 There is no consensus when Surzhyk first emerged.
 A minority view holds that it could trace back as far as the 17th century, but a larger group of scholars regards the industralisation and urbanisation of Ukraine in the 19th century as the turning point during which Surzhyk first appeared.
 Yet another point of view is that Surzhyk originated at the end of the 18th century, when Ukrainian peasants started to have greater contact with the Russian language as Ukrainian society modernized.

-In 1721, the Russian Tsar Peter the Great prohibited the publication of books in Ukraine, except for Russian-language religious works, and decreed that Ukrainian books and records were to be burned.
+In 1721, the Russian Tsar Peter I prohibited the publication of books in Ukraine, except for Russian-language religious works, and decreed that Ukrainian books and records were to burned.
 In 1786, it was decreed that services in the Ukrainian Orthodox Church were to be conducted using only the Russian pronunciation of Old Church Slavonic, and not the Ukrainian pronunciation.
 Decrees in 1863, 1876, and 1881 prohibited the publication and importation of Ukrainian books, as well as the public use of the Ukrainian language in general.
 The Russian regime of the day viewed the use of Ukrainian as evidence of political opposition and harshly suppressed it.